 Onward referral to SLT or OT services may be recommended following screening for motor skills and language needs.

 Results are interpreted to inform diagnosis of a specific learning difficulty such as Dyslexia, or more global concerns such as Intellectual Disability e.g. M/GLD.

 Reports are accepted by DES, NCSE, Tusla etc.

 Comprehensive Psycho-Educational Assessment

 This type of assessment looks at a child’s level of learning ability compared to other children their age and is best suited for when there are concerns about delayed learning or atypical learning.
 This type of assessment is also ideal when there are concerns about social and emotional development and concentration and attention.
 This assessment also screens for ADHD or ASD and onward referral to MDT may be necessary.
 Adaptive functioning skills can also be assessed this is particularly useful when considering school placements or units or transitioning between schools.

-All assessments generally include a referral session, an assessment session and feedback session.
-Phone meetings are possible for some sessions in the case of scheduling difficulties and public health restrictions.
+The assessment fee covers 2-3 meetings – an intake session, the assessment session and feedback (optional) session.
+Also includes email support during the assessment process and consultation with key stakeholders.
+Remote meetings are possible for some sessions in the case of scheduling difficulties and public health restrictions.